Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 Legolas: What about side by side with a friend?

-- Interspecies Friendship: The Fellowship is composed of four hobbits, two men, an elf, a dwarf and a Maia.
-There was already a strong friendship between Aragorn (a human) and Legolas (an elf), and one would develop between Legolas and Gimli (a dwarf).
+- Interspecies Friendship: The Fellowship is composed of four hobbits, two men, an elf, a dwarf, and a Maia.
+There was already a strong friendship between Aragorn (a human) and Legolas (an elf), and one would eventually develop between Legolas and Gimli (a dwarf).
 During the trip, Boromir is noticeably more protective of the Hobbits than their other companions, and even goes on to be a Cool Big Bro to Merry and Pippin.

 - Ragtag Bunch of Misfits: Many of the members don't even know each other at first.

 - The Team: The Fellowship was formed for the purpose of destroying the One Ring by going into the deepest parts of Mordor and casting it into the volcanic fires of Mount Doom, where it was originally forged.

 - Token Minority: Legolas is the only Elf and Gimli is the only Dwarf.
 Gandalf is the only Maia.

 - It's pretty clear they've become this by the end of the trilogy.
 Frodo even refers to the Fellowship as 'eternally bound by friendship and love' at least in the films.

 - This extends to the actors playing them as well, as they grew close during filming.
 They even got matching tattoos which read 'nine' in Elvish, though John Rhys-Davies sent his scale double in his place.

 - What Happened to the Mouse?: Gimli and Legolas are subject to this to a lesser extent at the end of The Return of the King.
 While the fates of the rest of the Fellowship are shown, they are left out of the epilogue.
 Perhaps due to its already considerable length, brief scenes of Gimli in the Glittering Caves and Legolas wandering the woods of Lorien were deleted.